adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ## Static Functions ##

 Both static functions and definitions/declarations in an unnamed namespace are only visible within the same translation unit.
-To test them, you can `#include` the entire `.cc` file being tested in your `*_test.cc` file. (`#include`ing `.cc` files is not a good way to reuse code - you should not do this in production code!)
+To out them, you can `#include` the entire `.cc` file being tested in your `*_test.cc` file. (`#include`ing `.cc` files is not a good way to reuse code - you should not do this in production code!)